SWIRLS_

 The generated file includes Zod schemas, a form registry, a registerForms() function, and module augmentation for full type safety.
 See TypeScript generation for details.

-swirls graph execute
+swirls workflow execute

-swirls graph execute [graph_name]
+swirls workflow execute [workflow_name]

 Flags: